ENCCS/julia-for-hpc/content/dagger.rst

 .. questions::

-   - What is a task graph and how it relates to parallel execution?
+   - What is a task graph, and how it relates to parallel execution?
-   - How to using Dagger.jl to define and execute tasks in a task graph?
+   - How to use Dagger.jl to define and execute tasks in a task graph?

 .. instructor-note::